Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition circuitry: A type-dependent stochastic spin model for the repressilator

 Let us illustrate the formalism by considering the repressilator, a genetic regulatory network designed to exhibit stable oscillations that are believed to be important in the determination of the circadian rythms observed in most living organisms.
 The repressilator was induced in the prokaryote bacteria {\it Escherichia coli\/} through a genetically engineered plasmid, together with a reporter plasmid that expresses the green fluorescent protein ({\it GFP\/}).
 In this system, the protein {\it LacI\/} from {\it E. coli\/} inhibits the transcription of a second gene, {\it tetR\/} from the tetracycline-resistance transposon {\it Tn10\/}, whose protein product {\it TetR\/} inhibits the transcription of a third gene, {\it cI\/} from the $\lambda$-phage, whose protein {\it CI\/} inhibits the expression of {\it lacI\/}, closing the loop of negative feedback \cite{elowitz}.
 This genetic regulatory network is represented in Figure~\ref{fig:repressilator}.
 This is clearly a highly stylised description of the true biochemical reaction network, that involves different operator sites, depends on how many proteins bind to the sites, and have lots of intermediate steps.
 It can, however, capture the essential nature of the interactions and is widely used to represent biochemical networks at a higher level of abstraction.

 The TDSIM for the repressilator in the absence of external driving ($A_{ij}^{ab} = B_{ij}^{ab} = 0$) has three coupling constants, one for each pair of unidirectionally interacting types, all positive and that can be taken homogeneous.
-Here we will take all coupling constants equal, $J^{AB} = J^{BC} = J^{CA} = J$, that despite being a considerable simplification of the full $H_{j}^{b}(\bm{\eta})$ possesses a rich dynamical behaviour already in the mean field approximation \cite{jordao}.
+We take all coupling constants equal, $J^{AB} = J^{BC} = J^{CA} = J$, that despite being a considerable simplification of the full $H_{j}^{b}(\bm{\eta})$ possesses oscillatory dynamical behavior already in the mean field approximation \cite{jordao}.
 In this case, the two-body interaction term becomes